 Similar to elk, ostriches, the largest bird in the world, are often raised in open fields where they receive well-balanced, nutritional diets.
 The sale of ostrich meat as an industry is still relatively new, which could be why it has thus far avoided the inhumane trappings of large commercial farming.
 Without steroids, hormones, or antibiotics, ostriches are free to mature in a healthy environment that ultimately produces lean, nutritional jerky.

 Despite being a bird with lower-calorie meat than chicken, nutritionists classify ostriches are red meat.
-Ostrich jerky’s many health benefits include:
+The many health benefits of ostrich jerky include:

 - Low cholesterol

 - High protein

 - High vitamin B-12

 The meat of this flightless, strange bird has become more popular in recent years, with markets expanding in Europe, North America, and Japan.
 Many believe that the demand will soon overtake the supply, which may have a negative impact on their fair-treatment farming practices.
 For the time being, though, ostrich jerky is a safe bet for those seeking a humane, delicious, and healthy snack option.

 Wild Boar Jerky